Contentify/Contentify/readme.md

 ### Update

+To update from v2.1 to 2.2:
+* Make a backup of your files and your database!
-To update from v2.0 to 2.1: First delete the `vendor` folder in the current Contentify installation.
+* Delete the `vendor` folder in the current Contentify installation
-Then download the files for the update and copy & paste them into the Contentify folder.
+* Download the files for the update and copy & paste them into the Contentify folder.
 Replace existing files.
 Now run the updater script via console with `php <contentify>/public/update.php` or via browser with `http://localhost/public/update.php`.
+* Open `config/app.php` with a text editor and change the "name" property to the name of your website

 ### Demo